On yesterday’s post, this comment was left:

 So… let’s follow the logic trail right now.

-If Blacks eating healthily and exercising are meant to be forms of assimilation…
+If Black people eating healthily and exercising are meant to be forms of assimilation…

 …then that means that healthy eating and exercise are the realm of white America…

 …but if almost 70% of Americans are overweight…

 …and Blacks in this country only make up approximately 12.5% of the entire population…

 …even if every single Black person in this country was overweight, there would still be – at least – another 55% of overweight people to account for in that tally.